Boat Rental Croatia

 July and August are the busy months and high season for a boat rental.
 Regardless of the time of year, you will often find very quiet anchorages wherever you sail away from the main urban centers - very unlike a yacht charter in Greece where it can be far busier.

-As a rule, the most expensive time is in July and August but it's cheaper in school time such as May and September.
+As a rule, the most expensive time is in July and August but it's less expensive in 'shoulder' time such as May and September.
 For a quieter, less crowded experience, September is the best time of year as the weather is excellent and the seas are still warm.

 Expect gentle winds and warmth along Croatia's coastline for most of your stay during the season between May and October.